-His influences include Morandi, Dickenson and Velazquez, the artist claiming that his true passion is not for the masters but for the poetry of the visual world itself.
+His influences include Morandi, Dickenson and Velazquez, the artist claiming that his passion is not for the masters but for the poetry of the visual world itself.

 Fellowships include the New York Foundation for the Arts, the Pollock-Krasner Foundation, the Marie Walsh Sharpe Foundation, the New Jersey State Council on the Arts, and the Rathbone Family of Art Historians.